How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The photographer told me, "The richness of your facial expressions at this time of year is wonderful."

-When I took the photo, I was moved by the way my son stared intently at me."
+When I took the photo, I was really moved by the way my son looked at me intently."

-• Natural baby photos (daily breastfeeding and care scenes)
+• Natural baby photos (warm scenes of everyday breastfeeding and care)

-• Family photo (commemorative photo of the whole family)
+• Family photo (a heartwarming commemorative photo of the whole family)

-• Monthly photos (continue to record monthly growth)
+• Monthly photo (gently record your monthly growth)

-• Baby milestones (recording growth such as sitting up and rolling over)
+• Baby milestones (moments of development such as sitting up and rolling over)

 If the baby is 3-4 months old, it is a good idea to celebrate the first meal or the 100th day.

-It can also be filmed as a "story of growth."
+It can also be filmed as an "adorable story of growing up."

 What's important is the feeling of "I want to love my child as he is now."